 Put us to the test

-Our trial gives you the same experience you’d get as a real customer.
-By the end of it, you’ll have a clear sense of how Nomio works, how to use it, and what it’s like to work with us.
+By the end of your trial, you’ll have a clear sense of how Nomio works, how to use it, and what it’s like to work with us.

 Getting started takes no more than an hour of your time across a couple of short calls, plus uploading a small set of documents.
 We handle everything else.

-The trial feels light-touch — not because it’s been simplified or watered down – but because that’s just how Nomio works.
+The trial feels light-touch because that’s just how Nomio works.
 Whether you’re trialling us for a week or storing thousands of contracts with us long-term, our role stays the same: take the work off your plate, and make your contracts easier to manage.

 Put us to the test.